South Yorkshire Supertram: Stops

+Service frequency

+Blue Route

+Weekday and Saturday services run to a peak frequency of every 12 minutes at peak operational times between Malin Bridge and Halfway, and less at other times.
+Sunday services operate to a peak frequency of every 20 minutes, and less at other times.

+Yellow Route

+Weekday and Saturday services run to a peak frequency of every 12 minutes at peak operational times between Middlewood and Meadowhall Interchange, and less at other times.
+Sunday services operate to a peak frequency of every 20 minutes, and less at other times.

+Purple Route

+Weekday and Saturday services run hourly between Cathedral and Herdings Park during all operational times.
+Sunday services run to a peak frequency of every 30 minutes, and runs hourly at other times.

+Tram-Train (Black) Route

+Services run between Cathedral and Rotherham Parkgate every 30 minutes during operational times.

+COVID-19 services

 A reduced level of service was introduced across the Supertram network on 23 March 2020, in response to the COVID-19 pandemic in the United Kingdom.
 A modified Sunday timetable was in operation, until services were further reduced to hourly on 1 April.

 Onward transport links

-Stagecoach Sheffield formerly operated the SL1 and SL1a "SupertramLink" routes between the Middlewood terminus of the yellow route and Stocksbridge, via Oughtibridge.
+The Stagecoach Yorkshire bus company formerly operated the SL1 and SL1a "SupertramLink" routes between the Middlewood terminus of the Yellow route and Stocksbridge, via Oughtibridge.
 The bus ran at the same frequency as the tram and was timetabled to connect with the tram at Middlewood.
 Through single, return, day and week tickets were available to allow travel on both Supertram and SupertramLink bus services.
 On 1 June 2020, Stagecoach withdrew the dedicated SupertramLink bus from Middlewood to Stocksbridge, providing an enhanced service on local bus service 57 from Hillsborough to Stocksbridge in its place.

 Rolling stock

 Current fleet

-Stagecoach Supertram operates the following fleet across the network:
+The following fleet is operated across the Supertram network: